 Transfer Pricing is commonly cast as both “art and science” yet that does not mean that the solutions need to be as confusing as the issue.
-Our aim is to “demystify” transfer pricing for our clients and empower them to do as much of the work as feasible with their in-house resources by leveraging the expertise of our seasoned advisors.
-We have a reputation in the industry for facilitating transformation from complex, perhaps outdated, structures into manageable, defendable transfer pricing systems that adapt to the dynamic demands of a global supply chain.
-We ground our analytics in the reality of your business; a stable transfer pricing system is found in the roots of your value chain.
+Our aim is to “demystify” transfer pricing for our clients and empower them to do as much of the work as feasible with their in-house resources by leveraging the expertise of our seasoned advisors, avoiding the inherent pitfalls to relying on software solutions.
+Our leaders have a consistent, reliable reputation in the transfer pricing industry spanning nearly 30 years for facilitating transformation from complex, perhaps outdated, structures into manageable, defendable transfer pricing systems that adapt to the dynamic demands of a global supply chain.

 Even the most solid transfer pricing structure will face inquiry by a tax authority at some point.
 We have walked in your shoes on audit and bring the experience to partner with you and prepare for an audit strategy through reviewing the contemporaneous information, filling in the gaps for what may exist, and unpacking the value chain story as it existed at the time of the transaction.
+To add practical value, our global team is also able to close the language gap with the local tax authorities in Spanish, French, and Dutch as well as English, which has proven helpful in foreign audit negotiations.
 Our expertise in understanding the interconnected nature of tax transformation and business strategy brings value to the discussion and gives you credibility at the negotiating table.

 Planning and Strategy

 In today’s tax environment, multinationals are focused on aligning their business and tax models.
 Best practice involves consideration of a "Plan B" in any strategy, particularly in international tax given the sweeping changes that are occurring in tax regimes around the world.
 It is critical that the tax structure reflects the economic reality of the business but maintains the flexibility for the business to maintain operational independence as a priority.